mrpachara/ngx/projects/mrpachara/ngx-oauth2-access-token/README.md

               const scopeText = prompt('Input scope');

               if (scopeText === null) {
-                throw new Error('Authorization process is canceled.');
+                throw new Error('The authorization process is canceled.');
               }

               const scopes = scopeText.split(/\s+/) as Scopes;